Ross Halcrow

 Ross "Rosco" Halcrow (born 17 November 1966) is a New Zealand sailor who has won both the America's Cup and the Volvo Ocean Race.

+Sailing career

-Halcrow was a sailmaker and backup crew member for New Zealand Challenge in both the 1987 America's Cup and 1992 America's Cup.
-He sailed in the 1989–90 Whitbread Round the World Race on Fisher & Paykel NZ.
-He sailed on Pinta when it won the One Ton Cup in 1993.
+Halcrow stated as a sailmaker and backup crew member for New Zealand Challenge in both the 1987 America's Cup and 1992 America's Cup.

+Ocean Racing

+He sailed in the following round the world races: